 After installing and reviewing almost every other app available for the purpose, we finally concluded that the Camera2 API Probe app by March Media Labs is the best.
 We also tested the app across different OEM devices with different Android OS versions and it laid off the correct results every time.

 So, start by clicking on the download link below and install the app on your Android device via the Play Store.

 Once the app is installed, you can easily use to it check Camera2 API support on your Android device.
 The next step will explain to you how to use the app and information provided by it.

 Step 2: Use the App to check Camera2 API Support

 Here is the important part of the guide, so follow it carefully.
 After you install the Camera2 API Probe app, launch it by going to the app drawer.
 It will show you detailed information about camera hardware.
 It will also provide the info about the device and current Android OS that’s running on it.

 You will see two sections basically — Camera ID: 0 and Camera ID: 1.
 The former represents the rear camera, while the latter represents the front camera of your Android device.

 Under each Camera ID, there will be a sub-category of various features and their support details.
-One such sub-category is the ‘Hardware Level Support Category‘ (Reference link), which shows the supported level of Camera2 API support on your phone.
-Right under that, you will see something written as Level-3, Full, Limited, or Legacy with a red cross mark or green tick mark beside it.
-These are known as “Levels”.
+One such sub-category is the ‘Hardware Level Support Category‘, which shows the Camera2 API support level on your phone.

 - Level-3 – The OEM of the device has added some additional features to the camera hardware including YUV reprocessing, RAW image capture, and more.